2 Weeks in France: 3 itineraries

 You can get to Calais from Paris by riding a bus, boarding a train, or driving.
 The fastest option would be to drive, and the cheapest would be to ride a bus.
 Both destinations are popular for having a lot of historical sites, including places related to World War II.

 To reach Dunkirk, if you’re from Paris, you could either ride the train or drive.
-Some of the top tourist attractions here include Musee Portuaire, Beffroi de Dunkerque, Dunkirk 1940 museum, and Parc Zoologique de fort Mardyck, among others.
+Some of the top tourist attractions here include Musee Portuaire, Beffroi de Dunkerque, Dunkirk 1940 Museum, and Parc Zoologique de Fort Mardyck, among others.

 Nice for 4 days

-From Calais to Nice, you could ride the train, ride a bus, drive, or a combination of taking a train and boarding a plane, which is the most recommended option as it is the fastest.
 If you’re coming from Dunkirk to Nice, you could also board the train, ride a bus, drive, or a combination of a train ride and boarding a plane, which, like the Calais to Nice route, is also the most recommended option.

 Marseille for 4 days